Rural society in China: Village life and expressive culture

-Village ritual, expressive culture, and festival activities reflect the villagers’ struggle with their local environment.
+Village ritual, expressive culture, and festival activities reflect the villagers' struggle with their local environment.
 In southern rice-growing regions, which require intensive irrigation, both drought and floods can be a problem.
 The famous Chinese anthropologist, Fei Xiaotong, investigated village life in the Lower Yangzi Delta region in the 1920s.
 He observed that the villagers enacted religious ceremonies and rituals at times of drought, floods, and locusts (Fei, 2010, 134).
 For a comprehensive study of the ritual and expressive culture associated with rice growing in the Lower Yangzi Delta region see Jiang Bin (1996).
-Rice cultivators along the shores of Lake Tai in Jiangsu province believed that “the rice-seedling transformed from a young girl, to a pregnant wife, and finally to a Rice Mother bearing child-grains,” (McLaren, 2022, xviii).
-Lake Tai songs and stories include tales of a local hero who brought back the art of rice growing from a paradisial land to his home village (McLaren, 2022, 77-110).
-The songs of the Kam people of Guizhou reflect local “environmental management and agricultural practices” in this rice-cultivation zone (Ingram 2011, 445).
-Ingram observes that these instructional songs “complement and assist in retaining longstanding farming techniques” (Ingram 2011, 446).
+Rice cultivators along the shores of Lake Tai in Jiangsu province believed that "the rice-seedling transformed from a young girl, to a pregnant wife, and finally to a Rice Mother bearing child-grains," (McLaren, 2022, xviii).
+Lake Tai songs and stories include tales of a local hero who brought back the art of rice growing from a paradisial land to his home village (McLaren, 2022, 77–110).
+The songs of the Kam people of Guizhou reflect local "environmental management and agricultural practices" in this rice-cultivation zone (Ingram 2011, 445).
+Ingram observes that these instructional songs "complement and assist in retaining longstanding farming techniques" (Ingram 2011, 446).
 Drought is a serious problem for villagers living in the region of the Yellow River.
 The Dragon King is venerated because he can dispense rain and save the community from drought (Chau, 2006, 79).
-The ritual operas of Aoshi in Shanxi were performed “to bring rain during droughts, to drive away disease, and to prevent fires, as well as to celebrate the New Year” (Johnson 2009, 71-72).
+The ritual operas of Aoshi in Shanxi were performed "to bring rain during droughts, to drive away disease, and to prevent fires, as well as to celebrate the New Year" (Johnson 2009, 71–72).

 The resurgence of popular folk practices and beliefs after 1980 was largely due to the lack of economic advances in most of rural China during the period of high socialism.
-As Stephen Jones points out, “In Shaanbei, as elsewhere in China, one may partly relate the persistence of pre-Communist belief systems (like worship of the gods and ceremonial practices) throughout these periods to the inability of modern governments to transform the environment.
-The largely agrarian society has remained poor and partially dependent on divine blessing, even since the 1980s when some parts of the area made clear economic progress.”
+As Stephen Jones points out, "In Shaanbei, as elsewhere in China, one may partly relate the persistence of pre-Communist belief systems (like worship of the gods and ceremonial practices) throughout these periods to the inability of modern governments to transform the environment.
+The largely agrarian society has remained poor and partially dependent on divine blessing, even since the 1980s when some parts of the area made clear economic progress."
 (Jones, 2009, xix-xx).

+Film

+At the PRC's founding in 1949, there were less than 600 movie theatres in the country.
+Projectionists traveled through rural China showing films, a process modeled on the Soviet Union's use of mobile film teams to spread revolutionary culture.
+Rural mobile projectionist teams and urban movie theaters were generally managed through the PRC's cultural bureaucracy.
+Until the 1990s, the vast majority of people in China lived in rural areas, and therefore did not encounter film until mobile projectionists brought them in the 1950s and 1960s.